Battle of the Taku Forts (1900)

-The Battle of the Taku or Battle of Dagu Forts (大沽口炮台之戰) was a short engagement during the Boxer Rebellion between the Chinese Qing dynasty military and forces belonging to the Eight Nation Alliance in June 1900.
+The Battle of the Taku or Battle of Dagu Forts (大沽口砲臺之戰) was a short engagement during the Boxer Rebellion between the Chinese Qing dynasty military and forces belonging to the Eight Nation Alliance in June 1900.
 European and Japanese naval forces captured the Taku forts after a brief but bloody battle with units of the Qing dynasty.
 Their loss prompted the Qing government to side with the Boxers while the Chinese army was ordered to resist all foreign military forces within Chinese territory.
 Allied powers remained in control of the forts until the end of the Boxer Rebellion in September 1901.